chluczywek/Data_Science_Projects/README.md

 ## Second Part - Parsing Data
 The second part aims to parse data from AllHorror using the [movies_metadata.csv](https://www.kaggle.com/rounakbanik/the-movies-dataset#movies_metadata.csv) data set found on Kaggle.
 To find more information about the Campy Horror Movies listed from AllHorror such as: release date, revenue, budget, original language, tagline, popularity, etc.
 ## Third Part - Data Analysis
 The third part is to analyze the dataframe and observe correlation between variables.
 For example, what led to such a sharp increase of Campy Horror Movies in the 1980's?
 Was it due to a specific movie or a popular subgenre at the time?
-See the jupyter notebook file.

 ![](https://github.com/chluczywek/true-philosopher/blob/master/Images/peace.png)
 ![](https://github.com/chluczywek/true-philosopher/blob/master/Images/subgenre.png)
 ![](https://github.com/chluczywek/true-philosopher/blob/master/Images/broke.png)
 ![](https://github.com/chluczywek/true-philosopher/blob/master/Images/blue.png)

-As shown in the Number of Campy Horror Movies Released Per Year graph, there is a lot of change in the 1980's.
-Most specificaly the mid 1980's, between 1982 and 1986.
+As shown in the Number of Campy Horror Movies Released Per Year graph, there is a lot of change that occurs in the 1980's.
+Specificaly the mid 1980's, between 1982 and 1986.
 In the Parsing Data and Data Analysis file, I explore movies that may have may have had an affect on the popularity of Campy Horror Movies in the mid 1980's.
-I also explore the average budget per year and see if it reflects the Number of Campy Horror Movies Released Per Year.
+Also, I explore the Average Budget Per Year and see if it reflects the Number of Campy Horror Movies Released Per Year graph.
 These along with may other charts such as Common Subgenres, Average Runtimes, etc. are all shown in the Parsing Data and Data Analysis file.